CodeCorico/MemoryOverflow/README.md

 ## Build your cards

-You can use the official Generator (http://memoryoverflow.xavierboubert.fr) to generate or validify your cards.
+You can use the [generator](http://xavierboubert.github.io/MemoryOverflow) to generate or validify your cards.

 * [Templates](https://github.com/XavierBoubert/MemoryOverflow/blob/master/templates/)
 * [Generator](https://github.com/XavierBoubert/MemoryOverflow/blob/master/generator/)